 Another form of sexual harassment is when your boss states or implies that sex or being in a romantic relationship is a condition of keeping your job, getting a promotion or otherwise succeeding at work.
 That kind of sexual harassment is called “quid pro quo” sexual harassment, and it violates the law in both New York and New Jersey.
 No employee should be required to trade sex for career advancement!Protecting Clients' Rights Through Vigorous Negotiation and Litigation

 Sexual harassment attorneys at our firm champion the rights of sexual harassment victims and pursue claims in order to hold sexual harassers and their employers accountable.
 Victims trust our employment law attorneys to act with compassion and discretion while putting the weight and resources of the firm on your side, evening the odds against formidable employers.New Jersey Sexual Harassment Lawyers

-Clients rely on Rabner Allcorn Baumgart & Ben-Asher, P.C. for the drive and perseverance its attorneys provide and the results they produce in employment discrimination, whistleblower retaliation, sexual harassment and other employment-related cases, as well as in its comprehensive representation of entrepreneurs and small businesses in corporate and commercial matters.
-From its welcoming office in Upper Montclair, the firm serves all of New Jersey and also represents clients employed in New York.
+Clients rely on Rabner Baumgart Ben-Asher & Nirenberg, P.C. for the drive and perseverance our attorneys provide and the results we produce in employment discrimination, whistleblower retaliation, sexual harassment and other employment-related cases.
+From our welcoming office in Upper Montclair, we serve all of New Jersey and represent clients who are employed in New York.